On 2-representation infinite algebras arising from dimer models: Introduction

-On the other hand, it is known that the center of the Jacobian algebra associated with a consistent dimer model is a $3$-dimensional Gorenstein toric singularity, and such a toric singularity is always obtained in this way (see Theorem~\ref{exist_dimer}).
-When we study maximal Cohen-Macaulay (= MCM) modules over such a toric singularity, a finite dimensional truncated Jacobian algebra is important as we will see below.
+It is known that the center of the Jacobian algebra associated with a consistent dimer model is a $3$-dimensional Gorenstein toric singularity, and such a toric singularity can be obtained in this way (see Theorem~\ref{exist_dimer}).
+When we study maximal Cohen-Macaulay (MCM) modules over such a toric singularity, a finite dimensional truncated Jacobian algebra is important as we will see below.

 Let $R$ be a $d$-dimensional Cohen-Macaulay commutative ring.
 We recall that an $R$-module $M$ is an MCM module if $\depth_{R_\fkp}M_\fkp=\dim R_\fkp$ for any $\fkp\in\Spec R$ or $M=0$.
-Let $\CM(R)$ be the category of MCM modules and $\sCM(R)$ be the stable category of MCM modules.
+Let $\CM(R)$ be the category of MCM $R$-modules and $\sCM(R)$ be the stable category of MCM $R$-modules.
 It is known that if $R$ is a $d$-dimensional local Gorenstein isolated singularity, then $\sCM(R)$ is a $(d-1)$-Calabi-Yau triangulated category \cite{Aus}.
-Here, we say that a $\kk$-linear $\Hom$-finite triangulated category $\calT$ is \emph{$n$-Calabi-Yau} (= \emph{$n$-CY}) if there is an isomorphism
+Here, we say that a $\kk$-linear $\Hom$-finite triangulated category $\calT$ is \emph{$n$-Calabi-Yau} (\emph{$n$-CY}) if there is a natural isomorphism

 for any $X,Y\in\calT$ and $\rmD(-)=\Hom_\calT(-,\kk)$.
 We note that there exists a triangulated equivalence between $\sCM(R)$ and the \emph{singularity category} $\calD_{\rm sg}(R)$ of $R$ by \cite{Buc}.
 We then introduce a non-commutative crepant resolution in the sense of Van den Bergh \cite{VdB}.